3 years on, Ronald Greene’s family still waiting for justice

 Lawmakers have said they intend to investigate what Edwards knew about the case and when he knew it, but no one on his staff has yet been called to testify.

-Hardin and other family members planned to gather Tuesday night for a vigil in the quiet community near Monroe where Greene died, praying that their long wait for justice will finally come to an end.
+Family members gathered Tuesday for a candlelight vigil in a quiet community near Monroe where Greene died, releasing balloons and praying that their long wait for justice will finally come to an end.

-“We just have to keep going,” she said.
-“It’s all we can do.”
+Hardin was surrounded by two-dozen supporters wearing T-shirts emblazoned with Greene’s image and phrases including, “I’m your brother” — the words Greene spoke as the troopers began stunning him in his vehicle.

+They were joined by former Louisiana State Police Trooper Carl Cavalier, who was fired after speaking out about Greene’s death, and Albert Paxton, the now-retired detective who has said supervisors pressured him not to bring state charges in the case.